MicrosoftDocs/entra-docs/docs/identity/app-provisioning/known-issues.md

 #### Unable to change provisioning mode back to manual

-After you've configured provisioning for the first time, you'll notice that the provisioning mode has switched from manual to automatic.
+On configuring provisioning for the first time, you'll notice that the provisioning mode has switched from manual to automatic.
 You can't change it back to manual.
 But you can turn off provisioning through the UI.
 Turning off provisioning in the UI effectively does the same as setting the dropdown to manual.

 ## Attribute mappings